-3.8 The Gazetted subsistence amounts
+4.8 The Gazetted subsistence amounts

-- 3.8.1 The amounts deemed to have been expended on meals and/or incidental costs are determined by the Minister of Finance by way of notice in the Gazette.
-A copy of the latest notice is available on the SARS website, www.sars.gov.za. - The amount deemed to have been expended on incidental costs are only applicable to allowances paid solely to cover beverages (including alcoholic beverages), private telephone calls, gratuities and room service. - 3.8.3 The amount deemed to have been expended on meals and incidental costs while away on business within the Republic is only applicable to allowances paid solely in respect of meals and incidental costs.
+- 4.8.1 The amounts deemed to have been expended on meals and/or incidental costs are determined by the Commissioner by way of notice in the Gazette.
+A copy of the latest notice is available on the SARS website, www.sars.gov.za. - 4.8.2 The amount deemed to have been expended on incidental costs are only applicable to allowances paid solely to cover beverages (including alcoholic beverages), private telephone calls, gratuities and room service. - 4.8.3 The amounts deemed to have been expended on meals and incidental costs while away on business within the Republic, are only applicable to allowances paid solely in respect of meals and incidental costs.
 Where an allowance is paid that covers meals but not incidental costs, the amount deemed to have been expended must be reduced by the deemed amount applicable to incidental costs.

-4. Application of the law
+5. Application of the law